 Arthur Blanchard of Cambridge, Mass., had a dream that one day man would stop thinking, and instead use his “thinking machine.”
 At least, that is, when it came to creating story lines for movies, poems, letters and the like.

-New England’s place in movie history is well known, as an attractive setting for notable films, and home to some of the industry’s pioneers and scandals.
+New England has a storied place in movie history.
+The region provides an attractive setting for notable films and a home to some of the industry’s pioneers and scandals.
 Less well known is Arthur Blanchard’s contribution.